 Freedom of the press and freedom of expression are guaranteed by the constitution.
 Since 1983, when democracy was restored, legislation has freed itself from the authoritarian principles of the previous decades.
 The crimes of contempt, slander, and insult have been eliminated from the penal code.
 Redress for false information or defamation is restricted to the civil sphere.
 And the confidentiality of sources and professional secrecy are guaranteed.
 Nonetheless, attempts are still made to silence journalists by more subtle means such as economic pressure.
 And little or no legislative progress has been made in limiting the power of censorship, data commercialization, privacy violations and the dissemination of fake news.

 The Argentine media still suffer from the persistent economic difficulties of the past decade, which have made employment and resources more precarious.
 The most powerful media belong to a small number of conglomerates linked to the telecommunications and petroleum industries and the public works sector.
 Almost all regulations designed to combat media ownership concentration and media conflicts of interest were scrapped between 2015 and 2019.
 Despite its official support for pluralism, the state plays a murky role in the way it awards advertising, tax exemptions, and contracts.
 Entities that are supposed to defend the public and oversee the telecommunications market are very dependent on the current government.

-Argentina is a country marked by sharp contrasts, with the huge metropolis of Buenos Aires, twenty medium-sized cities and extensive territories with low population density.
-While the entire country has access to culture, the acceptable conditions for the dissemination and exercise of journalism vary greatly.
+Argentina is a country marked by sharp contrasts, with the huge metropolis of Buenos Aires, which is home to 30% of the population, 20 medium-sized cities, and vast regions with low population density.
+While the entire country has access to contemporary culture, the conditions in which journalism is produced and disseminated vary greatly.